jweeks2023/CompilerStudy/DevDiary.md

 That's all there is for this pass though, not much to it, and it should be easy to recreate from scratch (famous last words).

 ### DIY Time
+For all the DIY portions of this project, I will be using a instance of the current version of LLVM (which at the time of writing this is LLVM 19) built from source so that I can go through all the motions of building, embedding, and using a custom pass added to LLVM, which the process is well documented in the pass-writing guide mentioned above.
+Lucky for me, there are already entries in the files so the pass is already registered, I just needed to add a `HelloWorld.cpp` and `HelloWorld.h` file.
+More information on everything that needs to be added can be found [here](https://llvm.org/docs/WritingAnLLVMNewPMPass.html#basic-code-required).

+Once that's done, all you need to do is build `opt`.
+This takes a long time on the first go round, but subsequent builds should only run against updated files (such is the nature of make).
+Once `opt` is built, we can test any .ll file with the pass to see the output.